Course Structure

 Exhibition

 An end of year drawing exhibition is held in December at the Royal Drawing School's gallery in Shoreditch.
 Alongside the main exhibition, the school offers a Collectors Preview which is well attended by curators, collectors and critics.
-Last year's Preview was held at Christie's International in central London.
+Last year's Preview was held at Christie's in central London.
 In addition to these, students often arrange open studios where they can show other work from their studio practice.

 The Drawing Year brought me back to making art and I think that without it I would not be an artist now.
 Phoebe Stannard Drawing Year 2010